ohscar/rmalloc/doc/paper/design.rst

     ----

-I assume that there wil be idle time when the application is not doing any other processing.
+I assume that there willl be idle time when the application is not doing any other processing.
 Since malloc and free must be interactive, i.e. return immediately with a block of memory that the client code can use, anything that can be off-loaded to for batch processing at a later point in time when there is idle time in the application.
 Moreover, since I have the freedom to move objects around in memory transparently for client code, any logic in free/malloc that handles